Virginia mortgage and refinance rates

 If you’re aiming to join the homeownership crowd and need financing to do so, you have several choices for getting a mortgage in Virginia:

-- Virginia FHA loans: If your credit history disqualifies you from a conventional mortgage, you might be able to obtain a loan insured by the Federal Housing Administration (FHA).
+- Virginia FHA loans: If your credit history disqualifies you from a conventional mortgage, you might be able to get a loan insured by the Federal Housing Administration (FHA).
 If you have a down payment of at least 3.5 percent, you could qualify for this type of loan with a credit score as low as 580.

 - Virginia USDA loans: If you’re buying a rural property in Virginia, you might be eligible for a mortgage guaranteed by the U.S. Department of Agriculture (USDA).
 These loans don’t require a down payment, but you’ll need to purchase in a designated rural area and meet the area’s income limits.

-- Virginia jumbo loans: If you need to borrow a large sum that exceeds the conforming loan limit in the county where you’re house hunting, you’ll need to find a lender that offers jumbo loans.
+Virginia jumbo loans: If you need to borrow a large sum that exceeds the conforming loan limit in the county where you’re house-hunting, you’ll need to find a lender that offers jumbo loans.
 Since these mortgages involve loaning more money, lenders have stricter requirements, including larger down payments and higher credit scores.

 First-time homebuyer programs in Virginia